salieri009/MyTechPortFolio/docs/Best-Practices/Heuristics-Implementation.md

 ### Implementation Status

-- ⚠️ Keyboard shortcuts - Partial (needs expansion)
+- ?�️ Keyboard shortcuts - Partial (needs expansion)
-- ✅ Filters - Project filtering by tech stack
+- ??Filters - Project filtering by tech stack
-- ✅ Search - Quick project search
+- ??Search - Quick project search
-- ⚠️ Bulk operations - Not yet implemented
+- ?�️ Bulk operations - Not yet implemented

 ---

-## 8. Aesthetic and Minimalist Design ✅
+## 8. Aesthetic and Minimalist Design ??

 **Principle**: Dialogues should not contain information which is irrelevant or rarely needed.